 The town’s economy evolved from agriculture to boat building and maritime food processing.
 Many business owners lived in Annapolis; many workers lived in Eastport.
 Eastport was annexed by Annapolis in 1951.
 Many Eastportaricans were upset by the move.
 But it took the closing of the Eastport Bridge in 1998 to bring long-simmering tensions to a boil.
 When the Highway Commission declared the bridge would be closed for three weeks (for repairs), the community, fearing a loss of revenue, said enough is enough.

 Over a few beers at a local watering hole, a plan was hatched for Eastport to secede from Annapolis, and the Maritime Republic of Eastport aka The MRE was born.
 What started as a fun way to distract residents from the bridge closure has evolved into a series of light-hearted and now longstanding charity events.
 The Slaughter Across the Water Tug of War, that pits teams of Annapolitans against teams representing Eastport bars, social organizations, and first responders, has raised over $500,000 for local charities.
-It takes place November 3 at the crack o’ noon.
+It takes place each November.

 Eastport reporting by Craig Ligibel